GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 any HS student with AP-CS type background and standard HS physics classes should be able to understand and modify the code.

 A secondary objective was to enable simple drive practice.
-This is contengent on the the simulation at least vaguely approaching the experience of driving the real robot.
+This is contingent on the simulation at least vaguely approaching the experience of driving the real robot.
 This remains to be seen.
 There are many constants (such as friction forces, motor power and weight) that can be tweaked, so I am hopeful that it will serve as at least a starting point for driver practice.